MarekBykowski/landing-teams-working-arm-arm-reference-platforms/docs/n1sdp/coresight.rst

 		./build-scripts/build-perf.sh

-This will generate the perf executable in the top directory which can then be transferred to the kernel running on the N1SDP board.
+This will generate the perf executable in the output/n1sdp/build_artifact/ directory which can then be transferred to the kernel running on the N1SDP board.

 Here's an example showcasing trace capture and decode of a simple application: